fleetdm/fleet/handbook/company/communications.md

  * ***at*** or ***fleet-at***: for customer channels.
  * ***2023-***: for temporary channels _(Note: specify the relevant year in four digits, like "YYYY-`)_

-#### Slack communications and best practices
+### Slack communications and best practices
-In consideration of our team, Fleet avoids using global tags in channels (i.e. @here, @channel, etc).
+- We use threads in Slack as much as possible.
+Threads help limit noise for other people following the channel and reduce notification overload.
-      1. What about polls?
-Good question, Fleeties are asked to post their poll in the channel and @mention the teammates they would like to hear from.
+- We configure our [working hours in Slack](https://slack.com/help/articles/360025054173-Set-up-Slack-for-work-hours-) to make sure everyone knows when they can get in touch with others.
-      2. Why does this matter?
-Great question!
-The Fleet [culture](https://fleetdm.com/handbook/company#culture) is pretty simple: think of others, and remember the company [Values](https://fleetdm.com/handbook/company#values).
+- In consideration of our team, Fleet avoids using global tags in channels (i.e. @here, @channel, etc.) (What about polls?
+Good question, Fleeties are asked to post their poll in the channel and @mention the teammates they would like to hear from.)

 ## Levels of confidentiality